PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The Dequantize family does not rewrite scale or zero-point data: it bypasses only the layout adapter, preserves source quantization provenance, and remaps rank-four Dequantize output metadata and any per-axis dimension to NHWC.
+PReLU preserves the legacy alpha candidate order for rank-4, unchanged, and rank-3 constants.
+An exclusive transformed alpha is updated in place; a shared or public alpha is cloned with dtype, variable flag, quantization, layout, and ONNX provenance retained.
+Alpha and PReLU-output per-axis dimensions move with their actual permutations.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the four indexed families, but continues to own swish, split, slice, Add, PReLU, and Softmax inputs plus the separate quantized-post path.
+The legacy matcher now skips the five indexed families, but continues to own swish, split, slice, Add, and Softmax inputs plus the separate quantized-post path.

 Changed files for this checkpoint: